Sheweny/website/docs/guide/README.md

 In this guide you will find :

-- How to install the framework and his dependencies
+- How to install the framework and its dependencies
 - What project structure creates
 - How to instantiate and configure the client
 - How to set up the managers